Best for

 The choice is yours, flexible durations available in 10 resorts and 34 hotels across Switzerland.

-There are plenty of mountain restaurants across the Jungfrau area to check out for food at lunchtime.
-If you are around Grindelwald, why not head the Eigergletscher, and watch how the Rugen Disterllery gin is produced before enjoying a well deserved drink on the sun terrace.
+If you are around Grindelwald, why not head the Eigergletscher, and watch how the Rugen Disterllery gin is produced before enjoying a well deserved drink on the sun terrace

 Situated along the main street of Wengen, you can find a variety of shops - many of them selling the latest sports gear, local crafts, watches and clothing.
 You can pick up a souvenir to remember your trip by at one of the charming shops selling handcrafted woodwork or at the local tabac shop.
-There's also three supermarkets in Wengen, so you can stock up on the essentials.
+There's also a supermarket just opposite the train station, so you can stock up on the essentials.
 There's also a lovely bakery in town, serving delicious pastries, baked goods and speciality chocolates.

 Travel to Wengen